zikula-modules/DizkusModule/CraigNotes.md

  - Last post links should go direct to post?
  - Main page should show subforums
  - total posts, topics not including subforums
+ - it may be better to enforce 'delete' cascade behavior on Topics then change the delete routine.
+This would also affect the topic join routine